The 'Adelante' Spanish language programme is unique to Channing

 Girls in Year 7 concentrate on Spanish, followed by an additional Modern Foreign Language from Year 8 onwards.
 Senior school pupils are encouraged to immerse themselves in Spanish literature thanks to the recently introduced Adelante Reading Challenge.
 This is run competitively so that pupils have the chance to win valuable house points in the process.
 There is now have a dedicated MFL Room in the Library which is proving hugely popular.

 Pupils have the opportunity to study the work of Spanish and Latin American artists such as Frida Kahlo and Pablo Picasso, gaining inspiration for their own artwork and Year 8 pupils benefit from an annual trip to Cádiz in Andalusia.

-In keeping with the Channing ethos, Year 12 pupils volunteer at a nursery for the children of Latin American immigrants.
+In keeping with the Channing ethos, Year 12 students volunteer at the nursery and Saturday school at Latin American House, a charity supporting London’s Latin American community.
 They are rewarded by having the chance to practise their Spanish and become familiar with different dialects spoken in Latin America.

 Staff also benefit from Adelante via a Spanish Book Club and events such as Spanish Wine Tasting.
 Adelante is going from strength to strength, with a number of exciting initiatives in the pipeline.

 Year 8 trip to Cádiz